Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

 - Creating state to track our form value
 - A `handleChange` function to control our form value
-- A `handleSubmit` function that passes the `formData` to the getMovie function we passed via props
+- A `handleSubmit` function that passes the `formState` to the getMovie function we passed via props

 `Form.js`